jimnguyen220/passwordGenerator/README.md

 * Create code for generatePassword
    * prompt user to select how many characters they would like to use, between 8 and 128.
 If outside of those parameters, will get an alert telling them to select between 8 and 128 characters.

    * next series of questions will define if user selects to use lower case, upper case, numbers or special characters and push the array the user would like to include into a new variable defined as userCharacters.
+If user selects 'cancel' then that criteria will not be used in generated password.

    * wrote function to randomize selection within array and add result to randomPassword array.